kit-data-manager/wap-server/howtos/root_container.md

 When using the installer (via --install or by starting the jar in an empty folder) it asks for this base configuration and shows its consequences on the root container IRI.

+All of the above can be overwritten by using the `WapBasePath` property.
+This property is intended to be used only in scenarios where the server is reachable from a different URL and if this should or must be reflected in the database (reverse proxy, docker container).

 If changing any of those parameters with an already running server is necessary, a deletion of the database is needed.
 It gets recreated on first startup after the configuration has been changed.